borasi-khushboo/Tax-Calculator/README.md

 4. Click the "Submit" button.
 5. A modal will appear displaying the calculated overall income after deducting your overall expenses and tax deductions.

-## Demo
-A live demo of the Tax Calculator can be accessed [here](https://khushboo967.000webhostapp.com/).

 ## All Cases

 1. When all input fields filled accurately.